MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 __Distortion Map Texture__

-By using this texture we can //distort// the //texturee coordinates//, creating the effect of small waves on the water surface.
+By using this texture we can *distort* the *texturee coordinates*, creating the effect of small waves on the water surface.
 This distortion helps to simulate the dynamic and realistic appearence of water

-For the //Normal Map// we’ll use another texture, like this:
+For the *Normal Map* we’ll use another texture, like this:

 <a href="../../../content/tutorials/garank/1_mz-hrsldcrhz5adzjfxeig.webp" download>
   <img src="../../../content/tutorials/garank/1_mz-hrsldcrhz5adzjfxeig.webp" alt="Normal Map Texture" width="400" />